CH 33 Post 9/11 Benefits

 Welcome to USF!
 We look forward to working with you to ensure smooth processing of your VA educational benefits.
 Please see below for next steps:

-- Please submit a copy of your Certificate of Eligibility (COE) and DD214 via the Certification Request Form.
+- Please submit a copy of your Certificate of Eligibility (COE) and DD214 (if applicable) via the Certification Request Form.
 Please redact your SSN prior to sending in the DD214.
 We also accept screenshots of va.gov’s eligibility page in lieu of the COE.

 - If you are a dependent or spouse using benefits, the DD214 is not required, only the Certificate of Eligibility.